 Our Health is not to be taken for granted in our modern society laden with stress and sometimes irrational indulgences.
 Each of us should make time for healthy habits such as exercising regularly and having a balanced diet.
 On top of those, routine health screenings should also be a part of your health protection measure.

-The following 10 health screenings are important for every woman and play a vital role in early detection of various diseases.
+The following 10 health screenings for women are important for females and play a vital role in early detection of various diseases.

 Such screenings should be done even if you do not experience existing discomfort, and could make a world of difference in preserving your health and quality of life.